nemild/smart-contract-best-practices/smart-contracts.md

 [The DAO](https://github.com/slockit/DAO), a crowdfunded investment contract that had substantial security flaws, highlights the importance of security and proper software engineering of blockchain-based contracts.
 This document outlines collected security tips and techniques for smart contract development.
 This material is provided as is - and may not reflect best practice.
 Pull requests are welcome.

+**Currently, this document is an early draft - and likely has substantial omissions or errors.
+This message will be removed in the future once a number of community members have reviewed this document.**

+#### Note for contributors

+This document is designed to provide a starting security baseline for intermediate Solidity programmers.
+It includes philosophies, code idioms, known attacks, and software engineering techniques for blockchain contract programming - and aims to cover all communities, techniques, and tools that improve smart contract security.
+At this stage, this document is focused primarily on Solidity, a javascript-like language for Ethereum, but other languages are welcome.

+##### Additional Requested Content

+We especially welcome content in the following areas:

+- Testing Solidity code (structure, frameworks, common test idioms)

 ## General Philosophy

-Ethereum and complex blockchain programs are new and therefore you should expect an ongoing number of bugs, security risks, and changing best practice - even if you follow the security practices noted in this document.
+Ethereum and complex blockchain programs are new and you should expect an ongoing number of bugs, security risks, and changing best practice - even if you follow the security practices noted in this document.
 Further, blockchain programming requires a different engineering mindset as it is much closer to hardware programming or financial services programming with high cost to failure and limited release opportunities, unlike the rapid and forgiving iteration cycles of web or mobile development.

 As a result, beyond protecting yourself against currently known hacks, it's critical to follow a different philosophy of development: